What Gadgets Can You Charge With a Powermat Wireless Charger?

 Nintendo DSi:

-There is dedicated aid for the Nintendo DSi; it calls for fitting a special PowerMat well-suited receiver again (bought one by one).
+There is a dedicated aid for the Nintendo DSi; it calls for fitting a special PowerMat well-suited receiver again (bought one by one).
 The DSi can also be charged with a special PowerCube DSi tip (blanketed).

 Sony PlayStation Portable (PSP):